 It’s likely that you left the corporate world to become a creative entrepreneur because you wanted something different.
 You dance to the beat of your own drum.

 But succeeding on your own requires setting your own goals and enough dedication to stick to them.

-If you’re the planning type, you probably know exactly what you’re going to accomplish in 2016.
+If you’re the planning type, you may have super defined goals already.
 But if you’re the kind of person who has a million ideas in your head, you might not know how to get it all done.